chloeegong/Lightguard/README.md

 Lightguard is a mobile application that promotes well-being on college campuses through safety features such as route generation using well-lit paths, access to emergency resources, and contact notifications.

 ## Project Status
-V1:
+V1: Testing & Production

-## Prerequisite
+## Prerequisites
-#### 1. Install the Expo Go app on your iOS or Android phone and connect to the same wireless network as your computer.
+1. Install the Expo Go app on your iOS or Android phone and connect to the same wireless network as your computer OR _Installation on MacOS_: Install XCode

-#### 2. Install NodeJS v16.17.1
+2. Install NodeJS v16.17.1
 ### Installation on MacOS (via Homebrew)
 ```console
 $ brew install node